-But designing a small bedroom needn't be a daunting task, all you need is a few tips and tricks for making the most of your space.
-Oh, and would you look at that, that's exactly what we have put together...
+- Designing a bedroom – even if it's on the small side – needn't be a daunting task, all you need is a few tips and tricks for making the most of your space...

-1. Enhance a small bedroom's size with pale colours
+1. Enhance a small bedroom with pale colours

 'The cool, calm Scandinavian-styled interior isn’t going anywhere, and it's the perfect small bedroom idea.
 White can open up even the smallest of spaces and combines easily with existing decoration.
 When used in the bedroom, it’ll help you take a step back from your busy schedule.
 Use white as an accent wall and pair with fashionable dusty pastels to complete a soft and welcoming space,' suggests Sue Kim, Senior Colour Designer at Valspar.